eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
+* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies for non-listed sites).
-Make sure the (new) site is checked under Options.
+Make sure the (new) site is checked under Options (or check on/off-buton).
 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.